Ficool

 A week had passed.
 Hans brought Key to a temple where his old friend, Guru, had chosen to live.
 The temple loomed before them, ancient and solemn, like a forgotten monument to time itself.
 Its silence carried weight, as though the stones whispered secrets of ages long gone.

-As they reached the great gates, Hans paused.
+As they reached the great gates, Hans slowed to a stop.
 He rested a hand on his son's shoulder, his expression calm but serious.

-"Key, if you choose to train under Guru, you have to be ready.
+"if you choose to train under Guru, you need to be ready.
 His methods aren't easy.
-He'll push you to your limits, maybe even beyond them.
-But if you're truly serious about becoming a knight, this is the path you'll need to walk."
+He'll push you to your limits… maybe even past them.
+But if you're serious about becoming a knight, this is the path you'll have to walk."

 "I'm ready, Father."

 Just then, two figures stepped out of the shadows.
-They were boys not much older than Key, each gripping a wooden training sword with sharp intent in their eyes.
+They were boys not much older than Key, each gripping a sword.
+Their eyes were sharp and focused.

 "This temple belongs to us.
-You are not allowed to go any further."
+You're not allowed to go any further."

 Hans tilted his head slightly, a spark of amusement flickering in his eyes as he studied the boys.
 Key, however, felt a shiver crawl down his spine.
 The air itself seemed heavier here, as if the temple carried a presence too ancient to be disturbed.

-"Listen, we mean no harm.
-We're here for Guru.
-He taught me much in the past, and now I've come to see him again."
+"Listen.
+We're not here to cause trouble.
+I'm here for Guru.
+He taught me much in the past, and I've come to see him again."

-The boys exchanged uneasy glances.
-After a long pause, they lowered their swords and stepped aside.
+The two boys exchanged tense glances.
+After a long, silent moment, their grips loosened.
+They lowered their swords and stepped aside.

 By the time they crossed the temple courtyard, the sun had begun to sink, painting the grounds with deep strokes of red and gold.
 The air grew quiet, heavy with a peace that bordered on sacred.

 In the center of the courtyard sat Guru.
-He was perfectly still, his presence commanding even in silence, as if the entire world hushed to honor his meditation.
+He was perfectly still, his presence commanding even in silence.

 Slowly, Guru opened his eyes.
 His expression softened, and a gentle warmth touched his features when he recognized his old friend.

-Guru, fifty-eight years old, a man revered across Nebura.
+Guru, fifty eight years old, a man revered across Nebura.
 His sharp green eyes carried the wisdom of countless battles, able to pierce through lies and hesitation alike.
 His long black hair, though slightly unkempt, framed a face that radiated authority.
-He wore black and white hakama robes, simple yet dignified, the attire of a master who had long transcended worldly vanity.

 "It's an honor to meet my father's friend."